pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 So the idea is we will get every children on the layer and check its renderer.
 So it won't work for invisible objects (as the one handling scripts) but I am not sure there is a use case where you need them to repeat too.

 We will a nice method to check whether an object's renderer is visible or not.
 I found it on [the community wiki](http://wiki.unity3d.com/index.php?title=IsVisibleFrom).
-It is not a class or a script, it's a C# extension.
+It is not a class or a script, it's a C# class extension.

 Create a new C# file named "RendererExtensions.cs" and fill it with:
 `````csharp